 JDM — Japanese Domestic Market

 JDM refers to cars designed and built specifically for the Japanese market.
-These models often feature special engine variants, unique trim and technologies unavailable in export versions — especially prized by collectors and enthusiasts.
+These models often feature special engine variants, unique trim and technologies unavailable in export versions.
+Japanese auctions are the easiest place to find cult icons like Nissan Skyline, Toyota Supra or Honda NSX, known from the race track and 1990s pop culture, and especially prized by collectors and enthusiasts.
+We break down the full definition and every category of this market in our what is JDM guide.

 Grading system